aptible/www.aptible.com/source/legal/security.md

 For any deploy, you can roll back to a previous codebase by pushing a different ref to your app's Git endpoint.

 ##### **3.B - Isolation**
-Dedicated, PHI-ready environments are deployed on stacks isolated at the customer level.
+Dedicated Enclave environments are deployed on stacks isolated at the customer level.
 The VPC, network, underlying instances, and AWS virtual infrastructure are not shared with any other tenant.

 ##### **3.C - Access Management and Restrictions**
 Aptible workforce members are only granted administrative privileges on customer stacks on an as-needed, least-privilege basis.
 Access reviews are performed on a regular basis.